codeccoop/posts-bridge/docs/API.md

 ### `posts_bridge_endpoint`

-When using the REST protocol to synchronization, use this hook to format endpoints if your API is not standard.
+When using the REST protocol to synchronization, use this hook to format endpoints if your API endpoints does not comply with the RESY standards.

 #### Arguments